 The Vancouver-based startup announced today that it has closed $4.9 million CAD in seed funding to execute on that vision and commercialize its platform.

-ViewsML is developing AI models designed to derive biomarker insights—health indicators such as the presence of a certain nutrient in blood or tissue— from pathology images, virtually, without the need for lab staining.
+ViewsML is developing AI models designed to derive biomarker insights from pathology images, virtually, without the need for lab staining.

 ViewsML is developing “the computational layer for next-generation diagnostics.”

 Biomarker detection plays an important role in the development of precision medicines.
-But traditionally, finding specific biomarkers has required lab technicians to “stain” human tissue samples using chemicals.
-This process can be slow, expensive, and destructive to the tissue samples.
-According to ViewsML, it has also become a bottleneck in the drug development and diagnostic process.
+But traditionally, finding them has required lab technicians to “stain” human tissue samples in a lab using chemicals and methods like immunohistochemistry (IHC).
+This process can be time-consuming, expensive, and destructive to the tissue samples.

 With its platform and virtual biomarker library, ViewsML aims to convert this lab-bound process into software.
-By doing this, the startup hopes to speed up and reduce the cost of analyzing tissue while preserving scarce samples, enabling “a faster, more scalable path to precision medicine.”
+The idea is to speed up and reduce the cost of analyzing tissue while preserving scarce samples, enabling “a faster, more scalable path to precision medicine.”

-The company’s seed round was led by Wittington Ventures.
-New backers Continuum Health Ventures and Mayo Clinic supported, alongside existing investors RiSC Capital, Debiopharm, WUTIF Capital, Defined, and eFund.
+ViewsML’s all-equity, all-primary capital seed round, which closed last week, was led by Toronto’s Wittington Ventures.
+Fellow new backers, Toronto’s Continuum Health Ventures and renowned US medical centre the Mayo Clinic supported, alongside existing investors, Toronto-based RiSC Capital, Swiss biopharma firm Debiopharm, as well as Vancouver-based WUTIF Capital, Defined, and eFund.
+It brings ViewsML’s total funding to $6.5 million.

 “Biomarkers are foundational to how we understand and treat disease, yet the way we measure them remains constrained by legacy approaches,” Wittington partner Zeeshan Ali said in a release.
 “ViewsML is redefining how biomarkers are measured and analyzed—unlocking a step-change in speed, scale, and accessibility across research and clinical settings.”